CatalanCabbage/coding-problems/src/patterns/readme.md

 ```
 Basic algorithm:
-- Add needed chars to a DC, say a Map or array
+- Add needed chars to a DS, say a Map or array
 - Set counter = number of chars that need to match
 - Keep incrementing right end, decreasing counter if it's something we need
 - If counter == 0, it's a solution.